 Horror movies are frequently blamed for any number of things.
 People say that something has to be wrong with somebody who watches horror.
 The movies are even blamed for violence in general.
 If violent crime is at a high, it must be because of the amount of violence that can be seen on the screen or experienced in a video game.
+That line of thinking has led to multiple movies being blamed for causing real-life violence.

 Did You Know?
 Wicked Horror TV Has Classic and Independent Horror Films Available to Stream for Free!

-Horror movies have been blamed for real events through the years.
+Horror movies have been blamed for real-life crimes through the years.
 But it’s worth pointing out that horror films aren’t the only titles that have been used as a scapegoat for horrific behavior.
 The Dark Knight Rises, The Matrix, Fight Club, Twilight, and more were all accused of inciting real life violence.
 In fact, there are actually more instances of mainstream flicks being accused of leading to real-life crimes.
 But horror is what causes the biggest controversy and gets reported on the most.
 People often look for an easy excuse to explain human behavior and typically use examples like the seven films outlined below to fuel the fire.

 American Psycho